sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 ## Addressing Underperformance

-In sitations of underperformance, which may be identified during ongoing feedack or formal impact reviews, Managers should consult with their People Partner and follow [this guidance for addressing underperformance](addressing-underperformance.md).
+In situations of underperformance, which may be identified during ongoing feedback or formal impact reviews, Managers should consult with their People Partner and follow [this guidance for addressing underperformance](addressing-underperformance.md).

-The following are best practice intended to help both Managers and Teammates navigate performance issues:
+The following are best practice intended to help both Managers and Teammates navigate performance concerns early on:

 - Have difficult conversations early to avoid a lag in addressing performance concerns.
 - Be direct and have specific, concrete examples to share with the Teammate while communicating clear expectations.